bouncepaw/bouncepaw.github.io/_posts/2019-07-11-sequira-en.md

 ### Text editor shortcuts

 In Sublime text there is the thing called Command palette, very useful.
 By default, it is bound to `Ctrl+Shift+p`.
 I created a special key that sends this exact combination, turned out to be cool.
 Also, there are aforementioned {F13..F16} in the Moon layer, I've bound some actions in Sublime text to them.
-F17 is also used, it has its own key, I'm planning to use it as a leader keys (like in [Vim](https://www.reddit.com/r/vim/wiki/the_leader_mechanism)).
+F17 is also used, it has its own key (I call it Anchor key), I'm planning to use it as a leader keys (like in [Vim](https://www.reddit.com/r/vim/wiki/the_leader_mechanism)).
 Tab and pane switching shortcuts are also here.

 ![Text editor goods](https://bouncepaw.github.io/data/img/seq1feat/texteditor.png)